uweinside/VUWare/VUWare.Lib/README.md

 ### Image Loading

-`ImageProcessor.LoadImageFile()` is a placeholder that only reads raw binary files.
-For production:
+`ImageProcessor.LoadImageFile()` now supports PNG, BMP, and JPEG images directly:

-1. Use System.Drawing or a third-party library (SixLabors.ImageSharp)
+1. Loads PNG/BMP/JPEG files natively using System.Drawing.Common
-2. Load PNG/BMP/JPEG files
+2. Automatically converts color images to grayscale (luminosity formula)
-3. Resize to 200x200
+3. Resizes images to 200x144 if needed (preserves aspect ratio with high-quality interpolation)
-4. Convert to grayscale
+4. Converts to 1-bit black/white format with configurable threshold (default: 127)

-5. Convert to 1-bit format
+Alternatively, you can use `CreateBlankImage()` or `CreateTestPattern()` for quick testing.

 ### Index vs. UID